rcghpge/SAS-Statistical-Inference-Mini-Project/README.md

 # Statistical Inference Mini Project
 This is a statistical inference mini project for MATH 3316 utilizing SAS programming language.
+The University of Texas at Arlington.